SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > | ----------- | --------------: |
 > | **📏 Self** |     **🎯 Self** |
 >
 > **Effect:** The griffon shifts up to their speed along the ground in straight line.
-Each enemy who comes adjacent to the griffon during this shift can choose to either take 5 damage or be knocked prone
+Each enemy who comes adjacent to the griffon during this shift can choose to either take 5 damage or be knocked prone.

 > 🔳 **Power Wing Buffet (3 Malice)**
 >